Chadys/Kamisado/README.md

 Presentation
 ===
 This is a program that play the single round basic version of the game Kamisado, [you can find the rules here](http://www.boardspace.net/kamisado/english/RULES%20ENG.pdf).
-It provide severals AI and a graphical displayer.
+It provide severals AIs and a graphical displayer.

 How to run
 ===